mapcrafter/mapcrafter/docs/configuration.rst

     name = Normal World - The End
     world = world_end

-    # The creative world, with custom texture blocks and all 4 rotations.
+    # The creative world, with custom spritemaps and all 4 rotations.
-    # Use Blockcrafter to generate custom blocks.
+    # NOTE: Use Blockcrafter to generate custom spritemaps.
     [map:creative_isometric_day]
     name = Creative World - Day
     world = creative